vdemeester/emacs-config/.emacs.d/lisp/use-package/README.md

 ```

 **NOTE**: the `:pin` argument has no effect on emacs versions < 24.4.

-**NOTE**: if you pin a lot of packages, it will be slightly slower to start
-Emacs compared to manually adding all packages to the
-`package-pinned-packages` variable.
-However, should you do it this way, you
-need to keep track of when `(package-initialize)` is called, so letting
-`use-package` handle it for you is arguably worth the cost.

 ## Extending use-package with new or modified keywords